The Physical Principles of Sound

 Sound Pressure Level

-In practice it is difficult to measure sound intensity as two reading are required.
-The sound pressure level SPL is also a logarithmic measure of a source pressure relative to a reference level.
-It is a measure of the pressure levels arriving from a sound source relative to the local ambient pressure level.
+In practice it is difficult to measure sound intensity as two readings are required.
+Therefore sound pressure level (SPL) (also a logarithmic measure) of a source pressure is measured relatively to a reference level.
+This is a measure of the pressure levels arriving from a sound source relative to the local ambient pressure level.

-Sound pressure, which is measured in unit Pascals (pa), can be measured with a microphone.
-SPL meters are a practical tool which display readings of a connected microphone in real-time.
+Sound pressure, which is measured in unit Pascals (pa), can be measured with a microphone and a dedictaed SPL meter is a useful piece of equipment for measuring SPL values in real-time.
 SPL meters are useful for measuring musical performance levels and for delivering health and safety standards.
 They are often used to give accurate readings of peak (maximum) and average levels of a signal.

 (short term exposure)